waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Gem's Pokémon Crystal Adventure Log

 ## Current Plan
+1. Explore the Route 29/46 Gatehouse.
-1. Interact with the Youngster on Route 29.
+   - Interact with the Youngster.
+   - Investigate and mark all three unexplored warps.
+2. Use `find_reachable_unseen_tiles` on Route 29 to fully explore it.
-2. Test the `find_path_bfs` tool to navigate west towards Cherrygrove City.
+3. Proceed west through Route 29 to Cherrygrove City.
-3. Find Mr. Pokémon's house, which is past Cherrygrove.
+4. Find Mr. Pokémon's house.
-4. Get the item from Mr. Pokémon and return to Professor Elm.

 ## Game Mechanics & Systems
 * **Money & Economy:** Currently have ¥3000.
-* **Interactions:** Interacting with a stunned NPC seems to automatically unstun them.

 ## Battle and Pokemon Information
 * **Party Composition:**